codesnippetspro/code-snippets/readme.txt

 4. Importing snippets from an XML file

 == Changelog ==

+= 2.9.5 (13 Jan 2018) =
+* Fixed: Undefined function error when accessing the database on multisite
+* Fixed: Ensured all admin headings are hierarchical for accessibility
+* Made the "Activate By Default" setting enabled by default for new installs
+* Updated CodeMirror to version 5.33

 = 2.9.4 (19 Sep 2017) =
 * Fixed: Prevented PHP error from occurring when saving a snippet